How to book dinner reservations for Valentine's Day with your iPhone

 - Tap Ride.

-- Tap Book next to the ride option of your choice.
+- Tap Next next to the ride option of your choice.

-Note: You can make reservations to have an Uber or a Lyft driver pick you up at a specific date and time ahead of time.
-Instead of selecting a ride option, tap Open in [Lyft or Uber].
+Note: You can make reservations to have a Lyft driver pick you up at a specific date and time ahead of time.
+Instead of selecting a ride option, tap Open in Lyft.

 Any questions?

 Now you're ready to make your dinner date for Valentine's Day.
 Do you have any questions about booking tables or rides in Apple Maps?
-Put them in the comments and we'll help you out.
+Put them in the comments and I'll help you out.

+Updated February 2018: Removed Uber from the list of ride-call apps available in Apple Maps.